All Days

 Flux prompt

-Still maintains three channels of attention: Form, Face, and Total.
-Each produces one image per day.
-This is a ceiling, not a target.
+Still opened three channels of attention: Form, Face, and Total.
+Each produces at most one image per day — a ceiling, not a target.
 The discipline is in accepting when nothing passes.
+In June 2026 the first of these inquiries closed — Form completed as a body of 23 works — and a fourth opened: Crowd, the channel of the collective body.
+Face, Total, and Crowd continue daily.

 The generation is evaluated in sequence.
 The Selector asks whether the image works as a photograph — whether it holds formally and answers the brief.
 The Archivist asks whether the image adds something the archive does not already contain — not thematically but structurally: the same tonal range, the same spatial logic, the same relationship between figure and ground constitutes redundancy regardless of subject.
 The Historian places the image in photographic lineage.
 The Doubter, last to speak, refuses anything that cannot justify its own existence.
 Not: is this good.
 Is this required.